lynnfaraday/aresmush.com/_root/tutorials/config/ranks.md

             ...
             Chief Petty Officer: false

-## Ranks Template
+## rank_style

+There are two display styles available for the faction ranks.

+### military

-The default template for the ranks display (`military_ranks.erb`) shows a side-by-side listing of Officer and Enlisted ranks, suitable for a military game.
+The default style, 'military', shows a side-by-side listing of Officer and Enlisted ranks, suitable for a military game.

-If your game is different, there's also a more generic ranks template (`ranks.erb`).
-To use this one, modify the `ranks_template.rb` file's initialize method.
-You'll see code like this:

-    # There are two built-in rank templates - a generic one and one that shows
-    # officer/enlisted ranks side by side
-    super File.dirname(__FILE__) + "/military_ranks.erb"
-    #super File.dirname(__FILE__) + "/ranks.erb"

-Just un-comment the template you want to use, and comment out the other, then reload the ranks plugin.
+    Ranks for Navy

+         Enlisted                           Officer
+    1    Crewman Apprentice                 Ensign
+    2    Crewman                            Lieutenant Jg

+### basic

+The basic style just shows the rank groups one after the other.
+This is more useful when the ranks have no parallel structure and the groups are more distinct.

+    Ranks for Navy

+    Enlisted
+    Crewman Apprentice
+    Crewman

+    Officer
+    Ensign
+    Lieutenant Jg